paulfioravanti/qmk_keymaps/keyboards/ergodox_ez/keymaps/paulfioravanti/README.md

 qmk compile -kb ergodox_ez -km paulfioravanti
 ```

-This should result in an `ergodox_ez_paulfioravanti.hex` file being generated
+This should result in a `ergodox_ez_paulfioravanti.hex` file being generated
 in the `qmk_firmware` root directory.

 ## N-key Rollover